12.010 Computational Methods of Scientific

 is a link to Fortran (g77) for PC Below are alternative

-your PC for things other than web browsing, word, excel, power point and
+things other than web browsing, word, excel, power point and mail, you will

-mail, you will probably have an easier time using the Athena system for the
+probably have an easier time using the Athena system for the Fortran and C

 remotely from your laptop and SecureFX allows you to transfer files between